General Argyres-Douglas Theory: AD points from 6d theory

 Any non-negative integer $i$ is allowed if the above scaling dimension is positive for that $i$.
 Now let's consider the deformation on the line $x=0$ and the deformations have the form $v_jz^{N-j}$ with $ 2\leq j\leq N$, the scaling dimension of $v_j$ is

 The sum of the operator dimensions are

-Using the condition $2[x]+2[z]=2$, we conclude that the paring is there for all the relevant operators on these two lines, we just need to take $j-i=2$.
+Using the condition $2[x]+2[z]=2$, we conclude that the paring is there for all the relevant operators on these two lines by taking $j-i=2$.
 Similar analysis can be applied to the deformations on the line $x=k-2-l$ and $x=l$.
 Notice that the exclusion of the operators at line $z=N-1$ is crucial for the pairing.

 If the corresponding irregular singularity has integer pole, then there are $N-2$ extra parameters in the leading order coefficient which one could turn on.
 These parameters are dimensionless and luckily we do find $N-2$ dimension $2$ operators in the spectrum, so these dimensionless coupling constants are naturally identified with the exact marginal deformations.
 Unlike the familiar $\mathcal{N}=4$ SYM theory, it seems that these AD theories do not have a weakly coupled description in the conformal manifold.